-We assume a five-spin system \cite{matsuda2009,konz2019a} as shown in Fig.\ref{fig:5spin_embed} (a), whose target Hamiltonian is given by $\hat{H}_{0} = -\sum_{\langle i j\rangle} J_{i j} \hat{\sigma}_{i}^{z} \hat{\sigma}_{j}^{z}$, where all interactions $J_{ij} = \pm 1$.
-This system has three ground states $|\uparrow \uparrow \uparrow \uparrow \uparrow\rangle$, $|\uparrow \uparrow \downarrow \uparrow \uparrow\rangle$, and $|\uparrow \uparrow \downarrow \downarrow \downarrow\rangle$, which are denoted by $|1\rangle$, $|2\rangle$, and $|3\rangle$ in order.
-As this model also has spin inversion symmetric ground states and the probabilities of the two spin-symmetric states are equal, we will attend to the three states mentioned above.
-In the embedded system shown in Fig.\ref{fig:5spin_embed} (b), the fifth and sixth spins correspond to the fifth spin in the original system and interact with each other at the chain strength $J_{F} (> 0)$.
-This embedded model has the minimum number of spins for hardware graphs of D-Wave 2000Q and Advantage\cite{dattani2019,boothby2020}.
-In general, the heuristic approach\cite{cai2014} is often used to find a redundant embedding because it is difficult to find such a minor one of large-size or high-connective systems.
-We also do not consider any unembedding processes for excited states which have broken chains\cite{pelofske2020}.
+We assume a five-spin system ~\cite{matsuda2009,konz2019} as shown in Figure \ref{fig:5spin}, whose target Hamiltonian is given by $H_{0} = -\sum_{\langle i j\rangle} J_{i j} \sigma_{i}^{z} \sigma_{j}^{z}$, where all interactions $J_{ij} = \pm 1$.
+This system has six ground states: $|\uparrow \uparrow \uparrow \uparrow \uparrow\rangle,|\uparrow \uparrow \downarrow \downarrow \uparrow\rangle,|\uparrow \uparrow \downarrow \downarrow \downarrow\rangle$, and the states in which all the spins are inverted.
+We denote these states as $|1\rangle$, $|2\rangle$, and $|3\rangle$.
+As this model also has spin-inversion symmetric ground states, with equal probabilities for the two spin-symmetric states, we will focus on the three states mentioned above.
+We consider two embedded models with different embedding configurations.
+The first model (Figure \ref{fig:5spin_embed_centralchain}) uses the central chain configuration, embedding the fifth spin using a single central chain.
+This configuration has the minimum number of additional spins required by the Pegasus graph of D-Wave Advantage ~\cite{dattani2019,boothby2020}.
+The second model (Figure \ref{fig:5spin_embed_edgechain}) adopts the edge chains configuration, embedding the first and fourth spins redundantly using edge chains.
+Hereafter, for brevity, we refer to these as the minimally embedded and redundantly embedded models, respectively.

-To account for the effects of embedding only in theoretical QA, we solve the Schr\"{o}dinger equation directly.
-We evaluate unfairness of sampling results by the ratio of the probabilities $P_S/P_C$ that the ground states appear, where $S = \{ |1\rangle \}$ and $C = \{ |2\rangle, |3\rangle \}$.
-Fig.\ref{fig:tau_vs_prob_ratio} shows annealing time $\tau$ dependence on the ratio in $J_F \in \{0.5, 1.0, 1.5\}$.
-For sufficient large $\tau$, the ratio is non-zero in the embedded problem, although zero in the original problem.
-When $J_{F}=1$ in particular, all the ground states can be attained fairly.
+\textit{Results.} For the three types of models explained in the previous section, we investigate the effects of embedding in standard QA by directly solving the time-dependent Schrödinger equation.
+We evaluate the fairness of the sampling results using a metric employed in a previous study ~\cite{kadowaki2019}.
+We divide the three ground states into two groups: $S = \{ |1\rangle \}$ and $C = \{ |2\rangle, |3\rangle \}$ because the states in $C$ have inversion symmetry and their probabilities are equal, as later experimental results show.
+The probabilities of the states in the two groups are defined as follows: